-Should we stick with our trusty manuals and guides?
+Should we stick with our trusty style guides?
 Or, should we use digits for any numbers that may be scanned by web visitors, while spelling out numbers deemed less important?

 If your content is particularly number-heavy, you may want to follow Loranger’s advice to use digits for important numbers.
-However, I will continue to follow style manuals and in-house guides for the majority of content because number formatting will fall into chaos if we can’t agree on what “needs to stand out.”
-Plus, the entire purpose of style manuals and in-house guides is to avoid confusion by promoting uniform standards—standards that ultimately support usability.
+However, I will continue to follow our primary style guides and in-house guides for the majority of content because number formatting will fall into chaos if we can’t agree on what “needs to stand out.”
+Plus, the purpose of style guides is to avoid confusion by promoting uniform standards—standards that ultimately support usability.

-1. All of the primary style manuals have detailed guidelines for using digits or words for very large numbers and specific numbers such as percentages, units of measurement, and currency.
-The use of words or digits can even change according to where numbers appear in sentences, so please consult your style manual or in-house guide.
+1. All the primary style guides have detailed guidelines for using digits or words for very large numbers and specific numbers such as percentages, units of measurement, and currency.
+The use of words or digits can even change according to where numbers appear in sentences, so please consult your style guide or in-house guide.